White Background Product Photos: DIY vs AI for Shops

 - You're launching or scaling a catalog of products

-- Speed matters — you want to list products quickly
+- Speed matters — you want to create review-ready images quickly

 - You want consistent quality across your entire catalog